philpem/freebee/README.md

   * [AT&T 3B1 Information](unixpc.taronga.com) -- the "Taronga archive".
     * Includes the STORE, comp.sources.3b1, XINU and a very easy to read HTML version of the 3B1 FAQ.
     * Also includes (under "Kernel Related") tools to build an Enhanced Diagnostics disk which allows formatting hard drives with more than 8 heads or 1024 cylinders.
+(We have provided a bootable disk in the `enhanced-diag` directory.)
   * [unixpc.org](http://www.unixpc.org/)
   * Bitsavers: [documentation and firmware (ROMs)](http://bitsavers.org/pdf/att/3b1/), [software](http://bitsavers.org/bits/ATT/unixPC/)

+# Other Notes

+  * To make an MS-DOS disk under Linux (9 tracks per sector):

+	dd if=/dev/zero of=dos.img bs=1k count=360
+	/sbin/mkfs.fat dos.img
+	sudo mount -o loop -t msdos dos.img /mnt
+	... copy files to /mnt ...
+	sudo umount /mnt

+  * To make a 10 track per sector disk image, just use `count=400` in the `dd` command and then format the disk under Unix with `iv` and `mkfs`.